 Steve Fitzmaurice mixed “Fill Me In“, “Walking Away” and a few other tracks at Metropolis.
 He was brilliant and made a big difference to the music.
-Andy Ward might have been the engineer that was in room with me when we mixed “7 Days“, but I don’t remember the studio I worked at.
+Andy Ward might’ve been the engineer in the room with me when we mixed “7 Days“, but I don’t remember the studio I worked at.
 Goetz Botzenhardt rings a bell, but I don’t remember what he worked on.

 The whole album wasn’t mixed though.
 In order to get Craig a record deal, we had made a demo CD to pass around.
 When it came time to release the album on Wildstar, tracks like “Fill Me In” were mixed by Steve because they were lead singles.
 But half of the tracks on the final CD were released as the demos I’d done in my studio.
 “Booty Man”, “Time To Party”, “Follow Me”, “Once In My Lifetime” and “You Know What” were the same mixes as the original demos.

-Let’s talk about the follow-up album, “Slicker Than Your Average“.
-The current narrative is that there was a backlash against that album because people felt it sounded too “pop”, and wasn’t similar to the fist one.
+– Regarding the second album, “Slicker Than Your Average“, the narrative is that it received backlash because people felt it sounded too “pop”, and wasn’t similar enough to the fist one.

 No it wasn’t.
-The vocal top-line was inspired by “Don’t Talk” by Jon B, but the backing track was played me.
-I was just jamming on the guitar whilst listening Craig’s singing.
-I’d never heard of “We Fit Together” at the time, and still haven’t.
+The vocal top-line was inspired by “Don’t Talk” by Jon B, but the backing track was played by me.
+I was just jamming on the guitar whilst Craig was singing.
+I’ve never heard of “We Fit Together”.

 Tell me about the third album, “The Story Goes…“.
 It feels like an overlooked part of Craig’s discography, and didn’t have the same commercial success as the previous ones.
 What was your involvement in that album?

-But when you look back at “The Story Goes…” and “Born To Do It”, are you clear on which one was the better album?
+But when you look back at “The Story Goes…” and “Born To Do It”, do you have an opinion on which was the better album?

 “Johnny” is a great track from the third album.
 How did that one come about?

-I think it was something we did at my studio in Southampton, at the end of a session.
-We always wrote best when it was Craig singing and me on acoustic guitar.
-We’d be chilling at the end of the day and I’d mess around on the guitar until something came unexpected about.
-He would sing a melody on top of it, and once the hook was developed I’d produce the track a bit more and give him a copy to write to at home.
+I think it was something we did at my studio in Southampton at the end of a session.
+We always wrote best when it was Craig singing and me on acoustic guitar; I’d mess around on the guitar until something unexpected came about.
+He would sing a melody on top of it, and once the hook was developed I’d produce the track a bit more and give him a copy to write with at home.
 “You Know What” came about that way as well.

 “Johnny” was quite poignant, and was Craig at his best, writing-wise.
 That was when he opened up and did his non-typical material, similar to “Walking Away”.
 I always thought those kinds of songs were brilliant of him.

-After making a successful comeback, with “Following My Intuition” one would expect that you and Craig might reconnect to make “Born To Do It 2”.
+– After making a successful comeback with “Following My Intuition” one would expect you and Craig to reconnect to make “Born To Do It 2”.
 Has there been any talk about that?

 We have chatted on different occasions about making “Born To Do It 2”, but it’s only been via email or Twitter, and my position has always been the same: I think it’s a fantastic idea, but I don’t want to do it by sending beats over the Internet.
 We never wrote a single song that I’m proud of that way.
-My opinion was always that we did our best work in the studio together, where we push each other to do things that we otherwise wouldn’t.
 Sure, I could email him a beat that I think he’d like, but I’ve never had success with that kind of writing process.
 I don’t know of any great songs that were created that way, although some commercially successful ones have.
-So I’ve suggested that we get into the studio together in order to established the writing relationship we used to have.
+So I’ve suggested that we get into the studio together in order to establish the writing relationship we used to have.